 If you request a Medical Reduced Course Load for zero credits your doctor’s letter must state that you cannot register for classes (see example below).

-Students who need a Reduced Course Load must submit a complete application to ISS before the end of the Add/Drop period.
+Students who need a Reduced Course Load must submit a complete application including their letter from a medical professional (explained above) to ISS before the end of the Add/Drop period.

 If a student is enrolled full-time and realizes after the Add/Drop period that they need a Medical Reduced Course Load, they may also apply.
 However, students must maintain full-time enrollment until ISS approves the Medical Reduced Course Load.

 Graduate students with Assistantships (TAs, RAs, GAs) are not eligible for a Reduced Course Load.
 UB policy requires 9 credits of registration or Full-time Certification to be eligible for TA, RA or GA appointments.
 Please consult with the Graduate School in 408 Capen if you have questions about this requirement.

 We recommend requesting a letter from your medical provider following the format below.
 The letter must be on letterhead and include the signature of the medical professional, along with their title.

 If you cannot take any courses due to a medical condition, your doctor’s letter must state this.
 See sample below.

 MUST BE PRINTED ON DOCTOR’S OFFICE LETTERHEAD

 This letter is to inform you of my recommendation that student [STUDENT’S NAME], [STUDENT’S DOB], be placed on a reduced course load for the [FALL or SPRING] [YEAR] semester due to medical reasons that prevent them from being a full-time student at this time [OR] that prevent them from taking any courses during this semester.